Virginia Capital Trail || How to use Amtrak to Ride the Trail

 Waiting to unload the bicycles at Williamsburg Transportation Center

-Once we unloaded our bicycles and changed to our riding gear we needed to ride to the trailhead.
-The station is four blocks from Colonial Williamsburg and the College of William & Mary.
-We had decided to take Jamestown Road which has a bike lane for most of the 7.7 miles to the trailhead.
+After unloading our bicycles and changing into our riding gear, we needed to ride to the trailhead.
+The station is just four blocks from Colonial Williamsburg and the College of William & Mary.
+We opted to take Jamestown Road, which has a bike lane for most of the 7.7-mile ride to the trailhead.

 Mile Marker 0 on the Capital to Capital Trail